-Asparagus Mushroom Omelet, so tasty.
-Using fresh asparagus and fresh mushrooms is best, but you can use canned asparagus.
+Asparagus Mushroom Omelet, a tasty breakfast.
+Using fresh asparagus and fresh mushrooms is best, but you can use canned asparagus and mushrooms.
+So it’s simple to have everything on hand.
+Step-by-step omelet-making instructions included.

-Don here, telling you about this flavorful Asparagus Mushroom Omelet.
+Don here.
+I’m the omelet maker in our family.
 Lois and I both love asparagus and mushrooms.
 When we combine them in a simple omelet, we feel decadent.
 In the picture, I used canned asparagus, and it was delicious.
 I do prefer fresh, crisp-tender asparagus, though.

 Eat This While Dieting

 This recipe originally came from The South Beach Diet, which is a diet that really works for me.
-Lois recently agreed to join me on it, and we are almost finished with Phase 1.
-It’s working well for us.
-She’s down 4 pounds in the last 12 days and I’m down 7.
+This diet well for us.
+Last time we did it, Lois lost 5 pounds in two weeks and I lost 10.

-For a detailed description of how to make an omelet, check out our Mushroom Omelet recipe.
+For a bit more detailed description of how to make an omelet, check out our Mushroom Omelet recipe.

-Get yourself a good nonstick pan or set of pans and one of these Asparagus Steamers for making omelets.
-When cooking asparagus, we use our asparagus steamer, and love it.
+Get yourself a good nonstick pan or set of pans and an asparagus steamer for making omelets.
+When cooking asparagus, we love our steamer.
 The basket lifts out, making it super easy to use.

 Asparagus Mushroom Omelet Recipe